Gisto/Gisto/README.md

 ## Status

-Gisto is not yet officially released to the public.
+Codr is not yet officially released to the public.
 It is currently heavily developed.
 Various features will be left out from the first release.

 **We are planing to release the first version very soon and add new features as quickly as possible.**

 ## Made of

-Gisto made using HTML5/CSS3 and:
+Codr made using HTML5/CSS3 and:

 * [Angular.js](http://angularjs.org/)
 * [Node.js](http://nodejs.org/)